kolaisaac/Data2Bots_Intern_Challenge/README.md

 - 🌱 I’m always learning, I formed #DL3 (Dedicated Life Long Learner)

 - 💬 Ask me about: Cloud Computing, Machine Learning and Data Science

+## How to test solution

+1. Clone or Fork the `repo`
+2. Locate / navigate to the repo on your local machine.
+3. Optionally Setup and Activate your virtual enviroment  **_in the same directory_** in your local repo folder
+4. Install dependencies - run `pip install -r requirements.txt`.
+5. **_Remove_** the existing `data_updated.json` file
+6. To run the my `solution` navigate to the folder containing the `repo` in the console and run `python -m challenge.py`
+7. To run the tests run `python -m unittest test_main.py`

+#### Note

+- Optionally open the challenge note.ipynb file in a Jupyter Notebook and run the cells one by one

+- Travis CI is used for continuous integration test